-Sonography is a growing, dynamic profession and sonographers are in demand in hospitals, medical imaging clinics, tertiary healthcare facilities.
+Sonography is a growing, dynamic profession and sonographers are in demand in hospitals, medical imaging clinics and tertiary healthcare facilities.
 Many sonographers are also employed as educators, application specialists or sales representatives with medical equipment manufacturing firms, or as researchers.

 Sonography Canada advises individuals who wish to become a sonographer to attend an accredited diagnostic medical sonography program available at over a dozen educational institutions across the country.
 The sonography programs in Canada vary in focus and length.
 Individuals can be trained in three areas: